Windows Server 2003 Retirement; Are You Prepared?

 The moral is to NOT open suspicious emails, especially from the spam/junk folder…to NEVER open an attachment on an email from the spam/junk folder…to QUESTION suspicious links on emails that look like they have come from a trusted source…and to HAVE a valid CLOUD BASED backup of your data files to use in the restoration of your computer.
 It is CryptoLocker today, tomorrow it will be something else…these criminals unfortunately never seem to run out of ideas.
 Let’s all hope the LAW catches up with the CryptoLocker operators someday.

-Chicago area ERP consultant with over 40 years of experience in Sage 300, Sage Pro, Quickbooks ERP and other systems
+Chicago area ERP consultant and Managed Service Provider with over 45 years of experience in Sage 300, Sage Pro, Quickbooks ERP and other systems